Observers for compressible Navier-Stokes equation: Theoretical study of an observer for n-dimensional linear Navier-Stokes system

+The case $k=0$ is trivial: the only eigenvalue is $\lambda_{d0} = -\varphi_{u0}$, leading to the appropriate decay rate for the velocity if we choose equation~\eqref{varphiu0}.
+There is no correction on the density but the Fourier mode $b_0$ is $0$ from assumption~\ref{assumption}.

-then this choice ensures non-negativity of all Fourier coefficients of the convolution kernels, and from \eqref{eqeig}, we see that the real part of all both $\lambda_{dk}$ and $\lambda_{\pm k}$ is at least $D$.
+We can see that if we use~\eqref{varphiu}, then this choice ensures non-negativity of all Fourier coefficients of the convolution kernels, and from~\eqref{eqeigN}, we see that $-\lambda_{dk}$ is at least $d$.
 For small modes, the diffusion process is not large enough to ensure the decay rate, so we need to add the feedback term.
 For larger modes, diffusion will be enough, and there is no need to add the feedback (but one can still add a feedback term, and the decay rate will become larger than the specified rate for such modes).
-Note that even if we drop the $\max\{0;.\}$ in \eqref{varphiu}, it still ensures that the decay rate will be at least $D$, but $\varphi_{uk}$ may become negative for large modes, and this can lead to numerical instabilities.
+Note that even if we drop the $\max\{0;.\}$ in~\eqref{varphiu}, it still ensures that the decay rate will be at least $d$, but $\varphi_{uk}$ may become negative for large modes, and this can lead to numerical instabilities.